Definition of

 Urban geography and systems

-Urban geography uses the concept of system to reflect on the relationships between cities.
-It is understood that an urban system is made up of various urbanizations that maintain dynamic interrelationships with each other.
+Urban geography resorts to the concept of system to reflect on relationships between cities.
+It is understood that an urban system consists of various urbanizations that maintain dynamic interrelations with each other.

-Many times these links occur in a hierarchical manner.
-Settlements contract different degrees of dependency, with which some are subordinate to others.
+Many times these links occur hierarchically .
+The settlements contract different degrees of dependence, with which some are subordinated to others.

 The growth of an urban system can lead to the emergence of a megalopolis .
-This occurs when metropolitan areas grow rapidly and end up coming into territorial contact.
+This occurs when metropolitan areas grow rapidly and end up coming into territorial.

-The emergence of a megalopolis requires the development of the conurbation .
-With spatial and population growth, neighborhoods expand, as do suburbs and the periphery.
-Thus the cities spread and intertwine until they form a unit.
+The appearance of a megalopolis requires the development of conurbation .
+With spatial and population growth, the neighborhoods are extended, as are the suburbs and the periphery.
+Thus the cities spread and intertwined to form a unit.

 Gentrification and identity